 An organization may not use slogans or make statements that purport to speak for the University.
-For example, statements or slogans such as "Vanderbilt Backs Libertarians" may not be used by organizations unless they have been authorized to speak for the University.
+For example, statements or slogans such as "Vanderbilt Backs Libertarians" may not be used by organizations unless they have been authorized to speak for the

+University.
 Published statements must carry the name of the responsible individual or organization.
 Unauthorized use or imitation of the official Vanderbilt stationery, logos, or marks, is prohibited.

 If a student organization's account has no activity for a period of two fiscal years, all Student Services Fee funds in that account will be transferred out so that the account balance is zero.
-Such funds are returned to the Student Services Fee pool to be redistributed.
+Such funds will be repurposed to support other student priorities.